kroffo/kroffo.github.io/index.md

 inventing my own puzzle, pictured on the right above.
 This was for my [Honors Thesis]({{ site.baseurl }}/docs/thesis.pdf) at SUNY Oswego.
 (Fall 2015 - Fall 2016)

-When I'm not at work, I spend time with my love girlfriend, Nina, and work towards achieving a set of personal goals for myself.
+When I'm not at work, I spend time with my lovely girlfriend, Nina, and work towards achieving a set of personal goals for myself.
 Some of these goals include:
  - Improve my skills at playing guitar
  - Learn how to record and master music
  - Work on personal coding projects, including a video game I'm working on called Wilson

 Since graduating college, I have tried to be organized about my goals, and I am making sure to work towards reaching them every day.
 However, I still need some time to relax, so I have some hobbies for fun as well!
 As you may have gathered, I enjoy playing guitar.
 I also like